Table of Contents

-TCP/IP Model is also another important referance model in network world.
-OSI Referance Model was Seven Layered, TCP/IP Model is Four Layered.
+TCP IP Model is another important referance model beside OSI Model in network world.
+OSI Referance Model was Seven Layered model, TCPIP Model is Four Layered or Five Layered Model.
+The four layer model is old one.
+The new one is five layered tcpip model.
 In common, they model the same thing.
 But, borders of the Layers of different models, are different.

 Transport Layer provides the Session between end points.
 It manages the Sessions.
 Two common Transport Protocols are in this layer like OSI Transport Layer.
 These Trasport Layer Protocols are TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).

 Application Layer defines the Application Layer Protocols and it is the Interface between the user and the Transport Layer.
 It summarizes the processes that make data intended for the Application.
 The Protocols used in this Layer are HTTP (Hypertext Transfer Protocol), DNS, DHCP (Dynamic Host Configuration Protocol), FTP (File Transfer Protocol), Telnet, TFTP (Trivial File Transfer Protocol), SNMP(Simple Network Management Protocol), SMTP (Simple Mail Transfer Protocol) etc.

 As you see, the Protocols used in a network is the same.
 Only the Referance Model and its Layers are changing theorically.